filakhtov/gentoo-use-docs/net-fs/samba.md

 This flag should only be ever toggled system-wide, i.e. as part of a SELinux-enabled portage profile.

+### snapper
+Pass the `--enable-snapper` option to the WAF configure script.
+Build and install the `vfs_snapper` VFS module that exposes snapshots managed by snapper (snapshot tool) for use by Samba.
+This provides the ability for remote SMB clients to access shadow-copies via Windows Explorer using the "previous versions" dialog.

+It is safe to disable this flag.

 ### syslog
 Pass a `--with-syslog` option to a WAF configure script.
 Allow to send Samba messages to a Unix system logger instead of or in addition to standard Samba logging file.
 Provide support for a `syslog` configuration option to control log level sent to syslog.